 Lendtable replaces funds withheld from your paycheck to allow you to receive your full employer 401(k) match without using your own funds.
 That means that when you begin using Lendtable's 401(k)+ service, you'll need to set your contributions to the maximum amount your employer will match.

 Lendtable cannot set or change these contributions for you.

-So, how do I set or change my contribution?
+How do I set or change my contribution?

 When you joined the company, your employer should have provided you with information about which retirement provider they use to manage your fund.
 Some common providers are Fidelity, Empower Retirement, and Vanguard.